 Module 1 Environmental Economics

-Lecturer Elisabeth Gsottbauer
+Lecturer Elisabeth Gsottbauer, elisabeth.gsottbauer@unibz.it

 Scientific sector of the AGR/01

 lecturer

 Teaching language English

-Office hours On appointment
+Office hours see timetable

-Teaching assistant (if any) - Office hours - List of topics covered The course will cover the following main topics: Introduction to the relationship between the economy and the environment Need for environmental policy making (market failures including external effects and public goods, internalisation of externalities) Design of environmental policy instruments (review of policy instruments including legal instruments, taxes/subsidies, tradable permits, moral suasion and others; policy criteria and instrument selection) International environmental problems (gametheoretic analysis, global public goods, international environmental agreements) Environmental valuation methods (basic concepts & theory, revealed and stated preferences approaches, application to economics of valuing ecosystem services and biodiversity) Policy instruments in practice (applied examples, amongst others, land-use and biodiversity conservation) Teaching format The course will consist of a mixture of lectures, exercises, a case study and a final written examination.
+Teaching assistant (if any) - Office hours - List of topics covered The course will cover the following main topics: Introduction to the relationship between the economy and the environment Need for environmental policy making (market failures including external effects and public goods, internalisation of externalities) Design of environmental policy instruments (review of policy instruments including legal instruments, taxes/subsidies, tradable permits, moral suasion and others; policy criteria and instrument selection) Environmental valuation methods (basic concepts & theory, revealed and stated preferences approaches, application to economics of valuing ecosystem services and biodiversity) Policy instruments in practice (applied examples, amongst others, land-use and biodiversity conservation) Teaching format The course will consist of a mixture of lectures, exercises, a case study and a final written examination.
 Lectures will be closely linked to the course literature and presentations will be made available to you on the website of the University.
 Class exercises and case study work will also help students to understand contents and material presented.